KufiyaTech/WRO2024-/README.md

 This experience has been a remarkable one for each of our three team members.
 We ventured into new areas of technology, learning not just the technical aspects but also the importance of time management, teamwork, and the collective spirit needed to succeed.

+We would also like to extend our heartfelt thanks to the organizers of this competition.
+Their efforts in creating such a challenging and inspiring event have provided us with an opportunity to grow, learn, and apply our skills in a real-world context.

 This competition has been an unforgettable journey, teaching us lessons that extend far beyond the challenges we faced.
 We look forward to carrying these lessons forward in our future endeavors.